netdata/netdata/README.md

 ### General

--   **1s granularity** - the highest possible resolution for all metrics.
+-   **1s granularity** - The highest possible resolution for all metrics.
--   **Unlimited metrics** - collects all the available metrics, the more the better.
+-   **Unlimited metrics** - Netdata collects all the available metrics—the more, the better.
--   **1% CPU utilization of a single core** - it is super fast, unbelievably optimized.
+-   **1% CPU utilization of a single core** - It's unbelievably optimized.
--   **A few MB of RAM** - by default it uses 25MB RAM.
-[You size it](database).
+-   **A few MB of RAM** - The low-memory round-robin option uses 25MB RAM, and you can [resize it](database/).
--   **Zero disk I/O** - while it runs, it does not load or save anything (except `error` and `access` logs).
+-   **Minimal disk I/O** - While running, Netdata only writes historical metrics and reads `error` and `access` logs.
--   **Zero configuration** - auto-detects everything, it can collect up to 10000 metrics per server out of the box.
+-   **Zero configuration** - Netdataa auto-detects everything, and can collect up to 10,000 metrics per server out of the box.
--   **Zero maintenance** - You just run it, it does the rest.
+-   **Zero maintenance** - You just run it.
+Netdata does the rest.
 -   **Zero dependencies** - Netdata runs a custom web server for its static web files and its web API (though its plugins may require additional libraries, depending on the applications monitored).
--   **Scales to infinity** - you can install it on all your servers, containers, VMs and IoTs.
+-   **Scales to infinity** - You can install it on all your servers, containers, VMs, and IoT devices.
 Metrics are not centralized by default, so there is no limit.
 -   **Several operating modes** - Autonomous host monitoring (the default), headless data collector, forwarding proxy, store and forward proxy, central multi-host monitoring, in all possible configurations.
 Each node may have different metrics retention policies and run with or without health monitoring.

 ### Health Monitoring & Alarms